obsidiansystems/ledger-app-nervos/debug.md

 ### Installing Debug Ledger Firmware

-todo
+To get the `ledgerblue` python module into scope, run `nix/env.sh s`.
+From there, you can follow along with [Ledger's installation instructions](https://ledger.readthedocs.io/en/latest/userspace/debugging.html).

 ### Logging Communication with usbtool

-Simply run `nix/env.sh s` to load debug logging tools.
+In a separate terminal, run `nix/env.sh s` to load debug logging tools.
+You can then log communication with the command `usbtool -v 0x2c97 log`.

 ### Installing the Debug Nervos Ledger App

-Simply run `NIX_BUILD_ARGS="--arg debug true" nix/install.sh -t s`
+From within this repo, run `NIX_BUILD_ARGS="--arg debug true" nix/install.sh -t s` to install the debug Ledger app.

 ## Debugging on Mac